lgreco/DataStructures/LabSessions/The CTA/src/readme.md

   * Before using class `CTAUtilities`, you must finish its `pullCTAData` method.
 Specifically you need to decide, and justify what data structure you'll use.
   * To make things interesting, you cannot add or modify constructors in CTAStation.
   * And, in that vein, you cannot have station duplicates in `CTAImplementation`.
 Each station must appear only once in the data structure that method `CTAUtilities.pullCTAData` returns.

+## Lab work for 07 OCT 2021

+This lab session includes the following revisions to the classes of this project.
+For this session assume and expect that **all class fields are private** and available only through setter and getter methods.

+Class `CTALocation`:

+* Added method `compareTo`, in implementation of the `Comparable` interface.
+* Added method `toString`.

+Class `CTAUtilities`:

+* Added method `distance` to compute distance between any two points on Earth, passed to the method as two pairs of longitude and latitude.
+* Overloaded method `distance` so that it computes the distance between a single location on Earth passed to the method as a single pair of lat/lot, and the location of Madison and State (the 0/0 point in Chicago).
+* Added private, static, final variables with coordinates for State and Madison.

+Class `CTAStation`:

+* Added new field `private CTAStation next`.
+This new field  serves as a pointer that allows us to chain `CTAStation` objects together in a linked list.

+**New** class `CTATrainRoute`

+This class contains only one field, a `CTAStation` named `head`.
+The class is a conceptual model of a train line.
+We only need to know where the line begins (its head station).
+From there we can board a train, that will follow the track to the next station.
+And the next.
+And so on.
+Until we reach the end of the line, and there is no next station from there.

+### Lab tasks

+* Read the description for today's lab.
+* Familiarize yourselves with the code revisions described above.
+* In class `CTAStation`:
+  * Write a method that tells if an object points to another object.
+The method signature should be `boolean hasNext()`.